uvgVPCCenc 1.1.0

 are required.
 On Debian/Ubuntu:

-To compile and test the encoder, please use following commands:
+To compile the encoder, please use following commands:

-By default, the build application is located in _build/CI/src/app/
+By default, the build application is located in _build/Release/src/app/

 .
 Refer to "Using uvgVPCCenc" section to learn how to use the library, and attached application.